denisparra-repo/adminUniversity/README.md

 ## How To Run

 ### Backend
 You need to configure the data in the **application properties** in order to connect to Postgres database.
-This is the .
 ![enter image description here](https://i.postimg.cc/vg26jvHr/setup1.png)